gandie/EvilCoding/README.md

 # Round 2 - Getting a Chuck Norris joke

-Let's fetch a random Chuck Norris joke from [here](https://api.chucknorris.io/)
+Let's fetch a random category Chuck Norris joke from [here](https://api.chucknorris.io/)

 This could look like: